Workable/orka/docs/integrations/kafka.md

 ### Consuming messages
 You can choose if you'll consume messages one by one (Kafka never consumes messages one by one, it is just a convenient way provided by KafkaJS) or in batches.

-Depending on what you need to do you should choose to used either `BaseKafkaHandler` or `BaseKafkaBatchHandler`.
-You can use the two following examples.
+Depending on what you need to do you should choose to use either `BaseKafkaHandler` or `BaseKafkaBatchHandler`.
+Have a look to the following examples:
 #### app/services/kafka/handler.js
 ```js
 // app/services/kafka/handler.js